ddtraveller/TEFLTools/syllabus/sexual_health_education.md

-# Sexual Health and Relationships Education for Timor-Leste
+# Sexual Health Education for Timor-Leste

 ## Course Overview and Objectives